amedeor/2800-202210-BBY03/README.md

 ## Contact Information

-We can be contracted by email at: szahedanaraki@my.bcit.ca, azahedanaraki@my.bcit.ca,
+We can be contacted by email at: comp2800teambby03@gmail.com